top of page

 Prospective Graduate Students

-Animal movement and host-pathogen dynamics, including the consequences of anthropogenic change for migratory species and their parasites
+• Animal movement and host-pathogen dynamics, including the consequences of anthropogenic change for migratory species and their parasites

-Climate change effects on host-parasite distributions and dynamics
+• Climate change effects on host-parasite distributions and dynamics

-The community ecology of host-parasite interactions, applied to monarch butterflies and their pathogens, parasitoids and resource competitors.
+• The community ecology of host-parasite interactions, applied to monarch butterflies and their pathogens, parasitoids and resource competitors.

-We seek motivated graduate students with demonstrated research experience, strong academic records, critical thinking skills and clear interests in theoretical ecology, species interactions, and/or the consequences of anthropogenic change for wildlife ecology and conservation.
-Interested applicants should send a cover letter indicating their research and training interests, and a copy of their CV to saltizer@uga.edu.
-(The more relevant and detailed information you provide, the greater the likelihood of a timely response.)
-Prospective students are are also encouraged to contact other graduate students or postdocs in the lab to ask them about the lab dynamics and life in Athens.
-Other faculty at UGA who have similar research interests (and who you may wish to contact) include: Dr. Richard Hall, Dr. Nicole Gottdenker, Dr. Sonia Hernandez, Dr. Jeb Byers, Dr. John Drake, Dr. Andrew Park, Dr. Courtney Murdock, Dr. Pej Rohani, and Dr. John Gittleman.
-Students are encouraged to visit the University of Georgia's Odum School of Ecology webpage for more information on graduate programs, deadlines and the application process.
+I seek motivated graduate students who are creative, curious, and have clear interests in ecology, evolution, behavior, and/or conservation Interested applicants should send a cover letter indicating their research and training interests, and a copy of their CV to saltizer@uga.edu Prospective students are are also encouraged to contact other graduate students or postdocs in the lab to ask them about the lab dynamics and life in Athens.
+Other faculty at UGA who have similar research interests (and who you may wish to contact) include: Dr. Richard Hall, Dr. Nicole Gottdenker, Dr. Sonia Hernandez, Dr. Jeb Byers, Dr. John Drake, Dr. Andrew Park, Dr. Scott Carver, Dr. Tamika Lunn, and Dr. Lewis Bartlett.
+Students are encouraged to visit the University of Georgia's Entomology Department webpage for more information on graduate programs, deadlines and the application process.

 Prospective Postdoctoral Researchers